We

 cut to the Bentley, roaring away, and spy

-runs the car right over the cliff into the
+runs the car right over the cliff and into the

 sea.
-Back inside the manor, Jennifer reveals that her mother is in the attic
+Back inside the manor, Jennifer says her mother is in the attic

 with Mrs. Sanford.
 Leaving Brent to